Max Verstappen: 'Mad Max' evolves into Formula One world champion | DW | 12.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Formula One's latest world champion Max Verstappen has developed into a top driver, as his stunning win in Abu Dhabi proves.
-The Dutchman is anything but tame, though.
+The Dutchman's win is an achievement long in the making.

 There were times when Formula One would shake its head in disbelief at Max Verstappen and his behavior on the racetrack.
 After becoming the youngest ever F1 driver in March 2015 aged just 17, Verstappen's talent was obvious but it was accompanied by dangerous moments.